 1. lean beef (lean ground beef, exterior round, sirloin tip)

 3. fish (pollock, cod, sole, and haddock)

 69% of daily proteins came from beef, fish, or poultry, and the remaining was from vegetable sources.
 This corresponded to about 400-500 g of the respective protein foods.

-Body weight was taken every 2 days.
+Body weight was measured every 2 days.
 Subjects were informed that they had to avoid alcohol consumption and that they should maintain the same activity level throughout the study.
 They were also asked to consume nothing besides the prepared meals they were given by the food lab.
-It was found that no experimental period resulted in any body weight differences .
-That is, on iso-caloric diets, the protein source did not affect body weight, meaning that there is nothing inherently bad with red meat for weight control, which is a common misperception.
-This is supported by other studies [26, 27].
+It was found that none of the experimental periods resulted in any body weight differences .
+That is, on iso-caloric diets (i.e. constant energy intake), the protein source does not affect body weight, meaning that there is nothing inherently bad with red meat for weight control, which is a common misperception.
+This is supported by other studies [38, 39].

 Red meat and dieting

 There are conflicting recommendations regarding the appropriateness of red meat versus white meat consumption as part of fat loss diets.
 An interesting study examined changes in body weight in overweight women who followed an energy restricted diet (500 calories per day less than usual) with lean beef or chicken as the primary protein source, while participating in a fitness walking program.
 Body weight, body composition (by hydrodensitometry), were measured at baseline and after 12 wk.

 The results showed a significant weight loss that was similar between the beef group and the chicken group.
 Both groups showed significant reductions in body fat percentage, with no significant differences between groups.
 This study demonstrates that weight loss and fat loss can successfully be accomplished through diet and exercise, regardless of whether the dietary protein source is lean beef or chicken .